 Instructions

-- Grease a 9X13″ baking pan and preheat oven to 325ºF.
-TIP: I find baking brownies in a metal pan makes them fudgier with chewy crusts.
+- Grease a 9X13" baking pan with nonstick cooking spray and preheat the oven to 325ºF.
+TIP: Baking brownies in metal pan makes them fudgier with chewy edges.

-- In a large saucepan combine the sugar, cubed butter, and water.
-Bring to a boil, stirring constantly.
+- In a large saucepan combine the sugar, cubed butter, and water over medium heat.
+Bring to just a boil, stirring constantly.
 Immediately remove from heat and stir in 2 cups chocolate chips until melted.
-Cool slightly, about 10 minutes.
+Cool slightly, about 10 minutes.1 ½ cups granulated sugar, ⅔ cups unsalted butter, ¼ cup water, 2 cups semisweet chocolate chips

-- Whisk in eggs and vanilla vigorously into chocolate mixture.
+- Whisk in eggs and vanilla vigorously into chocolate mixture.4 eggs, 2 teaspoons vanilla extract

-- Add the flour, baking soda, and salt to the saucepan.
-Stir until combined.
-Mix in the extra cup of chocolate chips (leave out this extra cup if you are using brownies as a base for Buckeye Turtle Brownies.)
+- Stir in the gluten-free flour, unsweetened baking cocoa, baking soda, and salt to the saucepan.
+Mix in the extra cup of chocolate chips (leave out this extra cup if you are using brownies as a base for Buckeye Turtle Brownies.)1 ½ cups gluten-free all-purpose flour, ¼ cup unsweetened cocoa powder, ½ teaspoon baking soda, ½ teaspoon salt, 1 cups semisweet chocolate chips

 - Pour into prepared pan and bake for 35-40 minutes, or until toothpick inserted in center comes out with a few fudgy crumbs.
 Cool in pan on wire rack.